-- 2.14.1.1.6.
-The ICO may participate in group marketing events and provide general audience materials (such as general circulation brochures, and media and billboard advertisements); - 2.14.1.1.7.
-The ICO must refer all Potential Enrollees to the State or its vendor for Enrollment; - 2.14.1.1.8.
-The ICO may not directly or indirectly conduct door-to-door, telephone, or other unsolicited contacts; - 2.14.1.1.9.
-The ICO may not use any Marketing, Outreach, or Enrollee Communications materials that contain any assertion or statement (whether written or oral) that: - 2.14.1.1.9.1.
-The Enrollee or Potential Enrollee must enroll with the ICO in order to obtain benefits or in order not to lose benefits; and - 2.14.1.1.9.2.
-The ICO is endorsed by CMS, Medicare, Medicaid, the federal government, MDHHS or similar entity. - 2.14.1.1.10.
+- 2.14.1.11.
+The ICO may not use any Marketing, Outreach, or Enrollee Communications materials that contain any assertion or statement (whether written or oral) that: - 2.14.1.11.1.
+The Enrollee or Potential Enrollee must enroll with the ICO in order to obtain benefits or in order not to lose benefits; and - 2.14.1.11.2.
+The ICO is endorsed by CMS, Medicare, Medicaid, the federal government, MDHHS or similar entity. - 2.14.1.1.12.
 Annually, the ICO shall present its marketing plan to MDHHS for review and approval.